 Sometimes the spray emissions point is outside the booth thus, the CAPTURE VELOCITY must be taken from that point.

-If 100 fpm is what is desired to control the spray paint emissions, then that is the airflow needed as the CAPTURE VELOCITY whether outside the booth or inside the booth.
+If 100 fpm is what is desired to control the spray paint emissions, then that is the airflow needed as the CAPTURE VELOCITY whether outside the booth or inside the booth – more precisely in the painters breathing zone!

 As expected, if the capture point is outside the booth, then consideration must be given to the distance outside the booth where the appropriate capture velocity is needed.
 That changes the formula from: